Mikejo5000/vsts-docs-pr/docs/report/analytics/client-authentication-options.md

 ---
 title: Client authentication options
 titleSuffix: VSTS
-description: Client authentication options to use when connecting to the Analytics service for VSTS using Power BI or Excel ms.prod: vs-devops-alm ms.technology: vs-devops-reporting ms.assetid: 91C6424B-3C3D-4773-B252-C627A5CE7C6D
+description: Client authentication options to use when connecting to the Analytics Service for VSTS using Power BI or Excel ms.prod: vs-devops-alm ms.technology: vs-devops-reporting ms.assetid: 91C6424B-3C3D-4773-B252-C627A5CE7C6D